datasette/datasette-load/README.md

 ```bash
 datasette install datasette-load
 ```
-## API
+## Usage

-Users and API tokens with the `datasette-load` permission will be able to use the following API:
+Users and API tokens with the `datasette-load` permission can visit `/-/load` where they can provide a URL to a SQLite database file and the name it should use within Datasette to trigger a download of that SQLite database.

+API tokens with that permission can use this API:

 ```
 POST /-/load